ecmwf/ecmwf-opendata/README.md

 where:

 - `source` is either the name of server to contact or a fully qualified URL.
-Possible values are `ecmwf` to access ECMWF's servers, or `azure` to access data hosted on Microsoft's Azure.
+Possible values are `ecmwf` to access ECMWF's servers, `aws` for data hosted by Amazon Web Services or `azure` to access data hosted on Microsoft's Azure.
 Default is `ecmwf`.

 - `model` is the name of the model that produced the data.
 Use `ifs` for the physics-driven model, `aifs-single` for the data-driven model, and `aifs-ens` for the ensemble data-driven model.
 Default is `ifs`.